awsdocs/amazon-efs-user-guide/doc_source/manage-fs-access-change-vpc.md

 + On\-premises servers by using AWS Direct Connect
 + On\-premises servers over an AWS virtual private network \(VPN\) by using Amazon VPC

 A *VPC peering connection* is a networking connection between two VPCs that enables you to route traffic between them using private Internet Protocol version 4 \(IPv4\) or Internet Protocol version 6 \(IPv6\) addresses\.
-For more information on how Amazon EFS works with VPC peering, see [Mounting from Another Account or VPC](manage-fs-access-vpc-peering.md)\.
+For more information on how Amazon EFS works with VPC peering, see [Mounting EFS File Systems from Another Account or VPC](manage-fs-access-vpc-peering.md)\.

 To access the file system from EC2 instances in another VPC, you must first delete the current mount targets and then create new mount targets\.